-The Society of Mercy (formally The Priestly Society of of Mercy or Societas Sacerdotalis Misericordiae) is a group of validly ordained Catholic clergy not under Papal jurisdiction.
-We descend from the Church of Utrecht and the Old Roman Catholic tradition which since 1145 has elected its own bishops.
-We are part of the One, Holy, Catholic, and Apostolic Church and have the following mission:
+The Society of Mercy (formally The Priestly Society of Mercy or Societas Sacerdotalis Misericordiae) is a group of validly ordained Catholic clergy not under Papal jurisdiction.
+We were established:

 To maintain the essential dogmatic beliefs of the Universal Church

 To minister to all who have need while providing mercy to those who feel abandoned